steadylearner/react-easy-markdown/README.md

 4. LiveMarkdownEditor is removed from the package to reduce package size and [example code][examples] from [Markdown Editor Page][Markdown] at [Steadylearner][Steadylearner] replace its role.
 5. You can use **API** such as **copy(ToClipBoard)**, **html** and **makrdown**.

-To explain more about `1.`,You can define title in Markdown with  a code such as `[Website](https://www.steadylearner.com/ "Website")`.
+To explain more about `1.`, You can define title in Markdown with a code such as `[Website](https://www.steadylearner.com/ "Website")`.

 But having default value solves the problem of showing **null** title when users forget to define it or when you get data from the other websites that doesn't have title value with `<a>` tag.

 It will also be convenient to have default values to save your time and space in .md file.